 - Denver International Airport (DEN): Located 121 miles away from Vail, the airport is owned and operated by the City & County of Denver Department of Aviation.
-It features one main terminal that comprises of 6 official levels as well as six concrete runways that are designated in the 7/25, 8/26, 16L/34R, 16R/34L, 17L/35R and 17R/35L directions.
+It features one main terminal that comprises of 6 official levels as well as 6 concrete runways that are designated in the 7/25, 8/26, 16L/34R, 16R/34L, 17L/35R and 17R/35L direction.

 - Aspen-Pitkin County Airport (ASE): Located 98 miles away from Vail and 3 miles northwest of Aspen’s central business district, the airport is county-owned and open for public use.
 The airport features one asphalt runway that is designated in the 15/33 direction and has an elevation of 7,820 feet above mean sea level.
 A quarter of its aircraft operations consist of scheduled commercial flights and more than 50% are general aviation.

-- Eagle County Regional Airport (EGE): Located 36 miles from Vail and four miles west of Eagle, the airport is county-owned and open for public use.
+- Eagle County Regional Airport (EGE): Located 36 miles from Vail and 4 miles west of Eagle, the airport is county-owned and open for public use.
 The airport’s terminal features a single concourse with 5 gates as well as one asphalt runway designated in the 7/25 direction.
-The airport also has an elevation of 6,547 feet above mean sea level, and customs facilities for private aircraft.
+The airport also has an elevation of 6,547 feet above mean sea level and customs facilities for private aircraft.

 Interested in a Private Jet Charter to Vail?